Implementing Global Event Buses for Island Communication

 const controller = new AbortController();

-const ref = new WeakRef(listener);
+const ref = new WeakRef(listener as Listener<unknown>);

 const bucket = this.registry.get(event) ?? [];